smartdevicelink/sdl_core_guides/docs/Getting Started/Install and Run/index.md

 After installing the appropriate dependencies for your build configuration, you can run cmake with your chosen configuration.

-First, create a build folder separate from your source folder, for example:
+Begin by creating a build folder outside of SDL Core source folder, for example:

 ```bash
 mkdir ../sdl_build